astronomer/docs/learn/airflow-setup-teardown.md

 import setup_teardown_example_methods from '!!raw-loader!../code-samples/dags/airflow-setup-teardown/setup_teardown_example_methods.py';
 import setup_teardown_example_decorators from '!!raw-loader!../code-samples/dags/airflow-setup-teardown/setup_teardown_example_decorators.py';

-In production Airflow environments, it's best practice to set up resources and configurations before certain tasks can run, then tear the resources down even if the tasks fail.
+In production Apache Airflow® environments, it's best practice to set up resources and configurations before certain tasks can run, then tear the resources down even if the tasks fail.
 This pattern can reduce resource utilization and save costs.

 Starting in Airflow 2.7, you can use a special type of task to create and delete resources.
 In this guide, you will learn all about _setup_ and _teardown tasks_ in Airflow.